springpunk/upm-package.json/README.md

-# upm package.json
+# Unity Package Manager package.json template

-Make an empty package.json file for your Unity Package Manager package
+NPX Package to quickly create a package.json file for your Unity Package Manager package

+The template is the one used in [the docs](https://docs.unity3d.com/Manual/upm-manifestPkg.html).

 # Usage